 A few days ago, we had discussed the basics of buying a good crate for your puppy.
 Crate training should ideally be done at an early age.
 After all; it is difficult, and sometimes impossible, to teach an old dog new tricks.
-So follow these steps for crate training puppy so you can housetrain him quickly.
+So follow these steps to learn how to crate train your puppy so you can get him comfortable in his own little space as soon as possible.

 Crate Training Basics